ptmdmusique/insite-abm/note.md

 # Questions:
 1. ? utility-info, big-ngo are used with some specific stakeholder **only**
 2. ?
 After each tick, pro dev cits normalizes their power with cbo-power of pro dev cits.
 Same for anti dev cits.

+# Future plan:
+1. Implement a check to stop the model after there is no more change

+utility-info, big-ngo are for certain stakeholders to influence other citizens around them

+ ?
+Should a citizen becomes a stakeholder then join stakeholder cbo in the same tick?
+ ?
+Should a citizen/stakeholder update their attrs at the end of the tick?
+After all the coalition are formed?
+ ?
+Where is sown-eu in the stakeholder file?